I want to erase your footprints

 Email Poem |

-Analysis and Comments on Emptying Town
+Comments, Analysis, and Meaning on Emptying Town

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Emptying Town here.